A Mini Seminar For Buyers

 Can you put your trust in a brokerage firm just because of their size or name recognition?

 Absolutely not!
 Real Estate is a person to person business.
-Contrary to popular belief, the name recognition or size an agents brokerage firm has very little to do with the quality of service or real results you will receive, or how competently your transaction will ultimately be handled.
-Large national franchises don't want it widely known, but they continually seek and hire brand new totally inexperienced agents with few skills, and after only a few weeks of classroom training these new agents with zero track record are free to market themselves with the firms glitzy and often impressive advertising materials and offer to "serve your best interests"...with your largest financial transaction!
+Contrary to popular belief, the name recognition or size of an agents brokerage firm has very little to do with the quality of service or real results you will receive, or how competently your transaction will ultimately be handled.
+Large national franchises don't want it widely known, but they continually seek out and hire brand new totally inexperienced agents with few skills, and after only a few weeks of classroom training these newbie agents with zero track record are free to market themselves with the firms often impressive advertising materials and offer to "serve your best interests"...with your largest financial transaction!

 Large franchise firms often fund big advertising campaigns to promote themselves as having some kind of industry edge - the reality is any small independent brokerage firm has access to the same technologies, national networking and relocation affiliations, MLS home databases, and can provide every client service equally well!
 In fact, some local independent brokerage firms are highly specialized or have peerless knowledge of a certain market segment and can actually provide clients far superior services to any national franchise firm - Advantage Home Buyer Representatives, Inc. is an excellent example, and there are other local specialist firms as well.